 Ingredients

-- 1 cup unsalted butter 2 sticks; I love using Irish butter like Kerrygold, softened (you may use salted butter, but omit the salt)
+- 1 cup butter 2 sticks; I love using Irish butter like Kerrygold, softened (use salted or unsalted butter, if using salted, omit the salt)

-- ½ cup cane sugar I use all natural pure cane sugar, white or bakers sugar may be substituted
+- ยฝ cup cane sugar I use all natural pure cane sugar, white or bakers sugar may be substituted

 - 1 teaspoon vanilla extract try other extracts as well, like Almond or orange, but use just a fraction